Precision DC Motor Speed Control using Arduino PWM

 Building Real-Time Projects with PIC Using Timer1 and Input CaptureDiscover how to leverage Timer1 and Input Capture on PIC microcontrollers for precise real-time applications, pulse measurements, and periodic interrupts., and produce PWM signals.

-- They operate independently of the CPU, allowing the microcontroller to perform other tasks while timing events continue.
+- They operate independently of the CPU, allowing the microcontroller to perform other tasks

 - Most PIC MCUs